UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 ```

 **Note:** it is currently necessary to duplicate the proxy host/port/uri
 settings as seen above.
+The Puppet proxy settings require a host name
+only for the value of `tortuga::config::puppet_proxy_http_host`.
+Specifying a URL here is incorrect and will not work.

 The proxy configuration takes effect immediately.
 If the setting(s) are
-changed after a node deployment, run `schedule-update` to trigger a
+changed after an existing node deployment, run `schedule-update` to
-system-wide change, otherwise invoke a Puppet update on each affected
+trigger a system-wide change, otherwise invoke a Puppet update on each
-compute node, as necessary.
+affected compute node, as necessary.

 ### Managing Operating System Updates